 #1.
 He hasn’t communicated with me in days

-If you haven’t heard from him despite all of the available means of communication, it isn’t because he is unable to communicate.
+If you haven’t heard from him despite all of the available means of communication, it isn’t because he cannot communicate.
 He’s simply uninterested.

 #2.
 He hasn’t replied to your text messages